jdx/mise/docs/cli/uninstall.md

 Examples:

+    # will uninstall specific version
-    mise uninstall node@18.0.0 # will uninstall specific version mise uninstall node        # will uninstall current node version mise uninstall --all node@18.0.0 # will uninstall all node versions
+    $ mise uninstall node@18.0.0

+    # will uninstall the current node version (if only one version is installed)
+    $ mise uninstall node

+    # will uninstall all installed versions of node
+    $ mise uninstall --all node@18.0.0 # will uninstall all node versions